 Purim is coming soon, and apart from all the fun costumes, it’s also time for the second-best part of the holiday - hamantaschen cookies.
 I have eight amazing recipes for hamantaschen already, 6 are sweet recipes and 2 are savory.
 I have vegan hamantaschen recipe and gluten free hamantaschen recipe too.
 Just head to my Purim recipe index to check them all out.
-This year, however, I am starting my Purim baking celebrations with a classic sweet flavor – apple pie.
-I also plan on sharing another hamantaschen recipe next week so stay tuned!
+This time, however, I am starting my Purim baking celebrations with a classic sweet flavor – apple pie.

 Everyone loves apple and apple pie even more so.
 Why wouldn’t we use this delicious flavor in festive hamantaschen?
 The apple pie filling is made with apples, lemon juice, sugar, vanilla, and cinnamon.